What You Need to Know: Authorized Treatments for COVID-19

 Find out more from the FDA about available therapies, or to get information to share with your health care provider.

-Monoclonal antibody treatments for COVID-19 are administered as infusions at sites equipped to accommodate patients who are COVID-19-positive.
-They can be obtained through a doctor's order or a physician’s request for “compassionate use.”
+Monoclonal antibody treatments for COVID-19 are administered as infusions at specially equipped sites, and in some cases, therapy may be administered by injection rather than infusion.
+They can be obtained through a doctor’s order or a physician’s request for “compassionate use.”
 If your health care provider believes that a monoclonal antibody therapy is appropriate for you, you and the provider should know where you can get this therapy in your area.